 How to Can Meat – the Raw Pack Method…

-I came back the other day from a Hanukkah party and found this deer ham on the porch wrapped in a plastic bag.
+I came home one day and found this deer ham on the porch wrapped in a plastic bag.

 Did I already say that I have the best neighbors ever?